AnyBody/tutorials/Scaling/lesson2.md

 ```

 As you will see from the following changes the modification simply links
-the transformations to the folder containing our `MyScalingFunction.any` file.
+the transformations to the folder containing our file `MyScalingFunction.any`.
 In our case, this folder is
 `HumanModel.Scaling.GeometricalScaling.Left.Thigh`, which corresponds to
 the name of the segment, we are trying to morph, and contains our